The White Stripes: 2009–2011: Final years and breakup

-In an interview with Self Titled, Jack alluded to the creation of a White Stripes film to be released later in 2009.
+In an interview with Self Titled, Jack alluded to the creation of a White Stripes film, Under Nova Scotian Lights, to be released later in 2009.
 In an interview with contactmusic.com, Jack claimed that working with the White Stripes would be "strange".
 "It would definitely be strange to go into the White Stripes again and have to rethink my game," adding: "But that would be the best thing about it, because it would be a whole new White Stripes."

-In 2010, a Super Bowl ad by the U.S. Air Force Reserve caused the White Stripes to "take strong insult and objection to the Air Force Reserve presenting this advertisement with the implication that we licensed one of our songs to encourage recruitment during a war that we do not support."
+In February 2010, a Super Bowl ad by the US Air Force Reserve caused the White Stripes to "take strong insult and objection to the Air Force Reserve presenting this advertisement with the implication that we licensed one of our songs to encourage recruitment during a war that we do not support."
 In November 2010, the White Stripes contributed a previously released cover version of the song "Rated X" to the compilation album Coal Miner's Daughter: A Tribute To Loretta Lynn.
 In late 2010, the White Stripes reissued their first three albums on Third Man Records on a 180-gram vinyl along with 500 limited-edition, "split-colored" records to accompany it.
 Jack hinted at a possible White Stripes reunion in a 2010 interview with Vanity Fair.
 He said, "We thought we'd do a lot of things that we'd never done: a full tour of Canada, a documentary, coffee-table book, live album, a boxed set ...
 Now that we've gotten a lot of that out of our system, Meg and I can get back in the studio and start fresh."

 On February 2, 2011, the duo announced that they had officially ceased recording and performing music as the White Stripes.
 The announcement specifically denied any artistic differences or health issues, but cited "a myriad of reasons ... mostly to preserve what is beautiful and special about the band".

-In a 2014 interview, Jack said that Meg's lack of enthusiasm for the project contributed to the band's breakup.
-White told Rolling Stone that "she viewed me that way of 'Oh, big deal, you did it, so what?'
-Almost every single moment of the White Stripes was like that.
-We'd be working in the studio and something amazing would happen: I'm like, 'Damn, we just broke into a new world right there!'
-And Meg's sitting in silence."